Women Who Farm: The Team Shares Their Experiences and Some of the Challenges of Being Women in Agriculture

 We’ve asked the farmers a bit about their journeys in farming and what it’s been like to work in a male-dominated field—and we’re grateful that they took the time to share with us their personal thoughts and experiences.

 Please enjoy Part One of this series below.
-We will share Part Two in our September newsletter.
+Part Two can be read here.

 On the joys of farming